nixworks/public/news/2005/06/27/index.md

 ##### Supreme Court of the United States
 ### [ The Supreme Court of the United States releases a unanimous decision in "MGM Studios, Inc. v.
 Grokster, Ltd.", finding that P2P file sharing companies can be held liable for the copyright infringement of their users. ](/news/2005/06/27/the-supreme-court-of-the-united-states-releases-a-unanimous-decision-in-mgm-studios-inc-v-grokster-ltd-finding-that-p2p-file-sharin.md)
-_Context: copyright infringement, a recent decision, file sharing, P2P, Supreme Court of the United States_
+_Context: Supreme Court of the United States, copyright infringement, file sharing, a recent decision, P2P_

 ##### Walmart
 ### [ Walmart heir John T. Walton dies when his ultra-light plane crashes right after taking off in Jackson, Wyoming. ](/news/2005/06/27/walmart-heir-john-t-walton-dies-when-his-ultra-light-plane-crashes-right-after-taking-off-in-jackson-wyoming.md)